caktus/talks/open-data-day/openrural/openblock.rst

 Presenter Notes
 ---------------

+- EveryBlock continued to be developed, they didn't continue to update the open sourced version
 - Great codebase, lots of potential, but no community around the code yet
 - Hard to configure project requirements
 - Code was fairly complex, hard for beginners to jump into the project